brucedom/bruce/examples/nginx/README.md

 # NGINX Example

-We'll use AWS Ec2 to spin up a t2 micro and use the ec2-user data to do initial download of bruce.
+We'll use AWS Ec2 to spin up a t2 micro and use the ec2-user data to do initial download of cfs.
 Bruce will use the install.yml file within this directory to install nginx and configure it with a default vhost which redirects http -> https & also updates the standard html under /var/www/html/index.hml with some reconfigured variables.